deanturpin/superdean.com/README.md

   Canto](https://www.christopherward.com/bel-canto-watches) Limited Edition --
 will be interesting to see what this does for the brand, maybe too many colour options in the second batch?
-But good to see they haven't rerun the original two dials, for those who got in first.
+But good to see they haven't rerun the original two dial colours (for those who got there first.)

 See Teddy B's [America watch brands radar](https://teddybaldassarre.com/blogs/watches/american-watch-brands).